jinglebot/CarND-Capstone/README.md

 #### Training

 Training was done on two separate annotated datasets taken online.
 The first dataset contains simulator images that was fed to the model to create the first inference graph for running the classifier in the simulator.
 The training took *2,970 steps*.
 The second dataset contains real-life images mixed with Carla ROS bag images for running on Carla and it took *3,900 steps*.
-One team member's PC acted as a server to hold the huge data files necessary for training the models which cannot be loaded in Github since it imposes a 50MB file size limitation.
+The final frozen graph of the model can be found [here](https://drive.google.com/open?id=1FERKyNAq_J4phr7LbAKs_s4EH5-K7GTU)

 ### Project Construction